raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     5.1-->5.0b(( ))
 </div>

-Internally, because it uses structure sharing, it's not a tree, it's internall a directed acyclic graph that looks like this:
+Internally, because it uses structure sharing, it's not a tree, it's internally a directed acyclic graph that looks like this:

 <div class="mermaid">
   graph LR